Ex-Casa 400 addresses the potential of left-over spaces in cities for the creation of high-density apartment blocks for affordable housing.

-The Ex-Casa400 project, combining student rooms with starters apartments, provides the city of Amsterdam with a new site withcompact living in high density.
-Whereas the urban plan foresaw the demolition of the existing post-war construction, not appreciating itsvalue for preservation, a number of precise renovation measures allowed for the reuse of the 400 student rooms for new student residences.
+The project, which combines student rooms with starters apartments, provides the city of Amsterdam with a new area for compact living.
+Whereas the urban plan foresaw the demolition of the existing post-war construction, not appreciating its value for preservation, a number of precise renovation measures allowed for the reuse of the 400 student rooms for new student residences.
 A piece of architecture with ethos could therefore be kept for the city.
 The remaining triangular plot, illustrative of the many residual spaces in the city, offered a great opportunity for densification.
-As an environment for starters who have outgrown the one room they lived in as a student, 130 two-room apartments have been created in a distinctive tower, couplinga vibrant, dense living environment with the quality of anonymity.
+As an environment for starters who have outgrown the one room they lived in as a student, 130 two-room apartments have been created in a distinctive tower, coupling a vibrant, dense living environment with the quality of anonymity.

 LOCATION: Amsterdam (NL), CLIENT: Bouwinvest, YEAR: 2011 - 2014, STATUS: Completed, SIZE: 30.870 m2, TEAM: Don Murphy, Leon Teunissen, Hugo Kok, COLLABORATORS: Structural Engineer: Van Rossum, MEP Engineer: Nelissen, Contractor: Dura Vermeer, Photography: Sjaak Henselman